alexmarder/bdrmapit/index.md

+---
+title: bdrmapIT Documentation
+---

 # Compilation
 There are several packages involved in running bdrmapIT.
 Some are required and some are optional for added convenience.
 To avoid potential problems, make sure to clone each package into separate directories.
+The source code repository resides at [https://github.com/alexmarder/bdrmapit](https://github.com/alexmarder/bdrmapit).

 ## Required Packages
 There are three required packages:
 1. <tt>traceutils</tt> – set of utilities that enable the other required packages
 2. <tt>ip2as</tt> – creates the prefix to AS mappings needed to determine the origin AS for each IP address
-3. <tt>bdrmapit_parser</tt> – runs <tt>bdrmapIT</tt>
+3. <tt>bdrmapit</tt> – runs <tt>bdrmapIT</tt>

 ## Optional Packages
 There is one optional package that makes retrieving datasets easier.